West Midlands Metro: Track

 The West Midlands Metro is a standard-gauge double-track tramway.
 Trams are driven manually under a mix of line-of-sight and signals.
 Turnback crossovers along the line, including in the street section, have point indicators.

 On the trackbed section Birmingham to Priestfield, signals are at Black Lake level crossing, Wednesbury Parkway, and Metro Centre.
 The street section has signals at every set of traffic lights, tied into the road signals to allow tram priority.

 Tram stop design

-The tram stops are unstaffed raised platforms with two open-fronted cantilever shelters equipped with seats, a 'live' digital display of services, closed-circuit television, and an intercom linked to Metro Centre.
+The tram stops are unstaffed raised platforms with open-fronted cantilever shelters equipped with seats, a 'live' digital display of services, closed-circuit television, and an intercom linked to Metro Centre.

 Power supply

-Some of the line is electrified at 750 V DC using overhead lines, and that system was renewed in 2010/11, requiring short-term closures.
+Most of the line is electrified at 750 V DC using overhead lines, and that system was renewed in 2010/11, requiring short-term closures.
 The current trams have batteries, and charge at specially adapted tram stops, eliminating the need for visible power infrastructure within certain city sections.